 ArcGIS Online is a recurring feature in newsfeeds, media sites, and agencies supporting public health and emergency response across the globe.
 Many authoritative sources and community members share information about breaking news and major events through dashboards, apps and maps.
 These applications have provided public information to hundreds of millions, probably billions of people worldwide.
 Individual Dashboards have clocked over 1.5 million views per hour, totaling over five hundred million views.
 ArcGIS Online is built on reliable, scalable infrastructure that supports a massive amount of web traffic.

 This article is a quick outline of best practices which ensure the applications you build for a large audience are using the ArcGIS Online components essential for optimal scalability.
 Links to more detailed resources are listed at the bottom of this article.

 Scalable checklist for web applications hosted on ArcGIS Online:

-- – Editing
+- – Ensure Editing is disabled

 A note on Cacheable queries

 Hosted feature layers in ArcGIS Online power maps and apps that can be used for sharing information publicly.
 The applications use feature layer queries to request data that is then visualized (features are drawn and power pop-ups).
 Often, the same information is requested and displayed by viewers of the application, and response caching can be used to efficiently use the response from a query over and over again until the data updates.
 As ArcGIS Online is built to show geospatial information, feature tiles are used to ensure that geometry information can also take advantage of response caching, even when extents and scales change when users are interacting with the map.
 When you follow the quick setup steps in this article, it ensures that your app is sending cacheable queries that can be stored and utilized by CDN, resulting in an app that is scalable and efficient anywhere in the world.

 You can find additional details in the blogs linked below:

 Scalable hosted feature layers in ArcGIS Online: Tile queries and response caching